 Middle East Centre (MEC) Library

-In October 2015, the library moved to its permanent home in the Investcorp building, a prestigious building designed by the renowned architect, Zaha Hadid.
-The library is now offering an architecturally inspiring reading room with amazing ambience and space, where the readers can enjoy the high tech facilities.
-In addition, the newly created storage space allows for the future collection growth.
+The Library was originally established in 1958.
+It was first housed in a Victorian building until October 2015, when the Library moved to its permanent home in the prestigious Investcorp Building, which was designed by the renowned architect, Zaha Hadid.
+The Library boasts an architecturally rich and inspiring reading room with amazing ambience and space, all with state-of-the-art reader-centred library facilities.
+The newly created storage space with electronically operated bays allows for the future collection growth.

-Further details of the library's activities can be found under each item of the main menu on the left.
+Further details of the Library's activities can be found under each item of the main menu on the left.

 To register, please email firstname.lastname@example.org to book an appointment.